How we are delivering our services and how long we take to process applications.

-Over half of the applications to update the register, such as changing a name or removing a mortgage, take just over 3 weeks to complete, with most completed in 10 weeks.
-We know that in some instances applications are taking around 13 weeks to complete.
+Over half of the remaining applications to update the register, such as changing a name or transferring a property title, take around 8 weeks to complete, with most completed in just under 3 months.
+We know that in some instances these applications are taking just under 5 months to complete.

-If you’ve received a request for information (requisition) it will take considerably longer to process, In some instances applications with requisitions can take up to 4 months.
+If you’ve received a request for information (requisition) it will take longer to process.
+In some instances applications with requests for information (requisitions) can take a month longer to complete.

 Complex changes and new entries

-We complete over half of complex applications, such as first registrations, creating a new lease or transferring part of a property (transfer of part) in around 6 months.
-We complete most in around 9 months, but some might take a few weeks longer.
+We complete over half of complex applications, such as first registrations, creating a new lease or transferring part of a property (transfer of part), in around 9 months.
+We complete most in just under 13 months, but some might take a few months longer depending on the application.

 Contact HM Land Registry